cc-archive/api/docs/readme_15.rst

   This example would issue a by-nc license in the generic (default) jurisdiction.
-Note each element name matches a field id, and the content of the elements match the enum id for the selected choice.
+Note each element name matches a field id, and the content of the elements matches the enum id for the selected choice.
+Only values specified as the ``id`` attribute for ``enum`` elements are accepted as values for each field.
+  If other values are specified, the server will return an ``invalidanswer`` error.

   The <license-standard> tag is the license class prepended with ``license-``.

   The ``<locale>`` element is optional.
 If supplied, the license name returned will be localized to the selected locale.
 If omitted, English will be